brsr/brsr.github.io/_posts/2017-04-30-approximating-binomial-with-beta.md

 ---
 layout: post
-title: "Approximating the binomial distribution with the beta"
+title: "Approximating the Binomial Distribution with the Beta"
 tags: python jupyter
 ---
 I did a quick analysis on using the beta distribution to approximate the binomial distribution.
 This was definitely done for serious statistical reasons and not because I had an idea while rolling dice during a tabletop roleplaying game.